amitkr24/csv-reader/README.md

 # How to Set up Project in Your Local server
 1st : You copy the git repositories link from my git <a href="https://github.com/amitkr24/csv-reader.git">account</a>.
-2nd : Open git bash and clone the project using (git clone) 3rd : Install all dependencies using (npm install)
+2nd : Open git bash and clone the project using (git clone) command 3rd : Install all dependencies using (npm install)
 4th : npm start